-What’s more interesting is that fact that the use of silver diamine fluoride to treat cavities is nothing new.
-Reports of its use date back to the 1800’s.
-It has been widely used to treat decay in Japan for 80 years.
+What’s more interesting, is the fact that the use of silver to treat cavities is nothing new.
+Reports of its use date back to the 1800s.
+It has been widely used to treat decay in Japan for over 50 years.
 G.V.
 Black, revered as the ‘Father of Modern Dentistry,’ regularly used silver nitrate to treat cavities in children.
 It wasn’t until the 1950’s that this method seemingly vanished from popular use in the US, which coincides with the development of better anesthesia options to make dentistry “painless” and the addition of fluoride toothpastes and tap water with the promise of eradicating tooth decay.
-In fact, the use of Silver Diamine Fluoride is not part of the majority of current dental school curriculum.
+In fact, the use of Silver Diamine Fluoride is not part of the majority of the current dental school curriculum.
 Unfortunately, tooth decay remains the number one most common disease of childhood, five times more common than asthma.
-Readily available snacks, frequent consumption of sugary and acidic beverages, bottled water without fluoride, infrequent or delayed trips to the dentist have all contributed to nearly one third of Arizona’s children having a cavity by age three.
+Readily available snacks, frequent consumption of sugary and acidic beverages, bottled water without fluoride, infrequent or delayed trips to the dentist have all contributed to nearly one-third of Arizona’s children having a cavity by age three.
 More than half have experienced a cavity by kindergarten.
-This problem is not unique to our state and has prompted forward thinking dentists to rethink our approach to managing tooth decay.
-Oregon’s Medicaid system and the University of California, San Francisco School of Dentistry have been instrumental in bring SDF back to the table for dentists to offer their patients.
+This problem is not unique to our state and has prompted forward-thinking dentists to rethink our approach to managing tooth decay.
+Oregon’s Medicaid system and the University of California, San Francisco School of Dentistry have been instrumental in bringing SDF back to the table for dentists to offer their patients.
 This technique is very exciting for young, fearful or pre-cooperative children, special needs patients, and medically compromised individuals who may otherwise require sedation for traditional dental restorations such as fillings or crowns.
-It is also a great option for nursing home bound elderly patients, those that lack access to care, and those individuals without dental insurance or the funds to afford traditional dental restorations.
+It is also a great option for nursing homebound elderly patients, those that lack access to care, and those individuals without dental insurance or the funds to afford traditional dental restorations.

 To read more evidence based articles on the mechanisms and benefits of SDF, please click on the following links;